t-lm/statdocs/docs/gs/excel.md

 To achieve this:

-- Replace the "id" of the metric by 'geth:' followed by the id
+- In a single cell, add 'geth:' before the id
 - Select the cell and press Go